-We are a vibrant department with several areas of research strength.
+We are a vibrant department with several research strengths, including:

 - Native Americans and indigenous populations